trufflesuite/trufflesuite.com/public/docs/getting_started/migrations.md

 ### deployer.link(library, destinations)

 Link an already-deployed library to a contract or multiple contracts. `destinations` can be a single contract or an array of multiple contracts.
-If any contract within the destination doesn't rely on the library being linked, the link function of the deployer will ignore that contract.
+If any contract within the destination doesn't rely on the library being linked, the contract will be ignored.

 Example: